Trelissick Park Group logo

 Sycamore

 Sycamore is a large deciduous tree which produces 'helicopter seeds' that are efficiently dispersed by wind.
 Pull out any seedlings you come across.
-For larger trees, cut at ground level and apply Vigilant or Triumph gel to the cut surface.
-They are readily spotted by their orange leaf display in autumn.
+For larger trees, cut at ground level and apply Picloram gel to the cut surface.
+They are easily spotted by their orange leaf display in autumn.

 Flowering Cherry